-Next, she set her sights on pursuing two further postgraduate qualifications—a PhD in Paediatrics, and a BCom Hons in Applied Statistics.
-She graduated both on the same day in 2016.
+Next, she set her sights on pursuing two further postgraduate qualifications—a PhD in paediatrics, and a BCom honours in applied statistics.
+She graduated in both on the same day in 2016.

 “My PhD characterised infant feeding behaviour of both HIV-infected and uninfected mothers during a HIV and infant feeding policy transition — from subsidised formula feeding to breastfeeding.

 “The study also assessed the effect of such behaviour on infant growth and infection-related hospitalisation.”

 During her studies she also worked at FAM-CRU (a research unit at the Faculty of Medicine and Health Sciences) where she assisted with some teaching and research activities.

 Today, Moleen is regarded as an expert in the field of breastfeeding by HIV-positive mothers, and continues to do research on the topic through the Janssen/CTN International Postdoctoral Fellowship.

 Not surprisingly, she’s also in her final year of her fifth degree — this time an MSc in Biostatistics.

 “After completing this degree I plan to secure funding and start research projects that address clinical issues affecting patients, both at individual and population level.”

 What are the factors that continue to make her succeed?

 “A very ambitious character, realising the importance of acquiring critical skills, the need to keep up with the competitive academic environment, as well as the support I received from my supervisors and line manager.”